SCQF Level 6

 In addition to the NC pupils will undertake a minimum of two Civil Engineering SVQ Units.
 Upon completion of the Foundation Apprenticeship pupils will be eligible to enter the second year of the Modern Apprenticeship, reducing the Modern Apprenticeship duration by at least one year.

-Teaching will take the form of classroom-based theory lessons during the first year.
-Most classes will take place College’s Aberdeen Altens or City Campus.
+Teaching will take the form of classroom–based theory lessons during the first year.
+Most classes will take place at NESCol's Aberdeen City Campus.

-The second year will include work experience as well as College attendance.
-The Units taken will include:
+The second year will include work based learning with a local employer as well as College attendance.
+Pupils will be expected to commit equivalent of two days per week to the programme in the second year.
+The units taken will include:

 - Maths for Construction Technicians or Construction Engineering